Orthosymplectic Quotient Quiver Subtraction: Magnetic Quivers for one M5-brane on Klein Singularity

-First consider the phase in which the four $\frac{1}{4}$M5-branes probing the $E_6$ Klein singularity coincide pairwise to become two $\frac{1}{2}$M5-branes, represented by the brane system and electric quiver of \Figref{fig:2HalfM5}.
+First consider the phase in which the four $\frac{1}{4}$M5-branes on the $E_6$ Klein singularity coincide pairwise to become two $\frac{1}{2}$M5-branes, represented by the brane system and electric quiver of \Figref{fig:2HalfM5}.

 This transition removes two of the tensor multiplets and tunes the coupling of both $\sprm(0)$ to infinite coupling, increasing the dimension of the Higgs branch due to tensionless strings arising.
 The gauge coupling of the $\surm(3)$ in $\mathcal{Q}_{\ref{fig:2HalfM5Electric}}$ remains finite.
 The corresponding operation in F-theory collapses both $(-1)$-curves and simultaneously collapses the $(-3)$-curve supporting the $\surm(3)$ gauge symmetry to a $(-1)$-curve.
 Moreover, the F-theory picture suggests that the theory is described by two rank-1 E-strings (each with Higgs branch $\overline{min.
 E_8}$) coupled to a diagonal $\surm(3)$ gauge symmetry which remains at finite coupling.
 From this argument, the Higgs branch of \Quiver{fig:2HalfM5Electric} is thus predicted to be $\left(\overline{min.
 E_8}\times\overline{min.
 E_8}\right)///\surm(3)$.